 Rubs

 Rubs are the main factor in creating a crust.
-There are two types of rub - a dry rub contains only dry ingredients and are used by being sprinkled onto the food like a powder.
-A wet rub (or paste) is formed by mixing a dry rub with a liquid (usually water, oil or yoghurt) and mixed to form a thick paste, which is then spread onto the food.
+There are two types of rub: a dry rub contains only dry ingredients and is applied by sprinkling it onto the food like a powder.
+A wet rub (or paste) is made by mixing a dry rub with a liquid (usually water, oil, or yoghurt) to form a thick paste, which is then spread onto the food.
 This then works in the same way as a marinade.
 Marinades are a liquid form of seasoning, a mix of herbs, spices, aromatics (garlic, onions, etc) and flavourful liquids (lemon juice, yoghurt, etc).

 Marinades

-Marinades work by soaking into the meat and imparting its flavours that way.
-The additional benefit of a marinade is the fact that, because of the added lemon juice, wine, or other acids it contains, the meat becomes tenderised.
+Marinades work by soaking into the meat and imparting their flavours.
+The additional benefit of a marinade is that, because of the added lemon juice, wine, or other acids, the meat becomes tenderised.
 The other liquids keep the meat moist during cooking, which is particularly useful when using lean, dry meats and poultry.

 Cures

 Cures are a type of marinade with a very high salt content.
-The salt draws out the moisture from the meat, thereby preserving it and also adding a distinct, briny taste.
+The salt draws moisture from the meat, thereby preserving it and adding a distinct, briny taste.

 Bastes

-Bastes refer to liquids applied to foods as they cook., which serve two purposes- 1, it keeps the food moist during cooking and 2, it helps form a flavourful crust.
+Bastes are liquids applied to foods as they cook, which serve two purposes: 1, they keep the food moist during cooking, and 2, they help form a flavourful crust.
 Bastes range from a simple spraying of apple juice to a complex flavoured butter mixture.
 The choice is up to you!

 Oils